huaweicloud/terraform-provider-huaweicloud/docs/resources/cc_central_network_policy.md

   The [associate_er_tables](#centralNetworkPolicy_AssociateErTableDocument) structure is documented below.
   Changing this parameter will create a new resource.

+* `exclude_er_connections` - (Optional, List, ForceNew) List of the enterprise router connections excluded from the central network policy.
+  The [exclude_er_connections](#centralNetworkPolicy_ExcludeErConnectionDocument) structure is documented below.
+  Changing this parameter will create a new resource.

 <a name="centralNetworkPolicy_AssociateErTableDocument"></a>
 The `associate_er_tables` block supports: